 What’s that you say?
 “What types of experiments can an entrepreneur run to discover commercial truths early on in the process of creating a new venture?”
 Glad you asked!
 Future posts on BNT will cover this topic in detail – so stay tuned!

 – David + Carter

 * This is a key point – particularly in venturing.
 Often, it’s unexpected discoveries in building a new business model that generate the most valuable insights for a startup.
-Examples include lots of billion-dollar companies we know today: Groupon, Google, Facebook – even blockbuster drugs like Propecia (coming fill circle on the pattern baldness reference) began their life as ventures focused on different problems then what they evolved into.
-It was the process of experimentation, iteration and discovery that let these companies to their eventual “Eureka!” moments where problem, solution and business model all gelled together.
+Examples include lots of billion-dollar companies we know today: Groupon, Google, Facebook – even blockbuster drugs like Propecia (coming full circle on the pattern baldness reference) began their life as ventures focused on different problems then what they evolved into.
+It was the process of experimentation, iteration, and discovery that let these companies to their eventual “Eureka!” moments where problem, solution, and business model all gelled together.